alex996/presentations/readme.md

 # Presentations

-Below are the notes for some of my presentations on YouTube.
+Below are really advantageous notes for some of my presentations on YouTube.

 ## 👤 Auth